 The Rascal rifle system incorporates Savage’s excellent, adjustable ‘Accutrigger’ fire control group.
-This trigger breaks clean at just under 3 lbs, which is about perfect for a new shooter.
+Out of the box, this trigger breaks clean at just under 3 lbs, which is about perfect for a new shooter.
 The rifle is very light at only 2.66 lbs, and has a short, 11.2″ length of pull.
 All of these features make it very handy for small bodies.

 The accuracy was very good; on par or better than any other unmodified rimfire rifle I have tried.
-The sights are easy to adjust and intuitive to use.
+The sights are not particularly easy to adjust, but once set, they are intuitive to use.
 I think I enjoyed firing this thing as much as my kid did.

 The Bad Parts:

 The Rascal is very good, but it is not perfect.
 For one, the grip angle/slope is too gradual, making it a longer than expected reach to get to the trigger.
 This may be fine for older kids, but might be difficult for the little ones.
 I would prefer a steeper and shorter grip that does not require the child having to stretch as far to get to the trigger.